openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_functional.rst

     4. Login as user to Openstack Horizon UI
     5. Change login and password for user
     6. Login to Openstack Horizon UI with new credentials
-    7. Login to Contrail Ui with sane credentials
+    7. Login to Contrail Ui with same credentials

 Expected results